richAndSmooth/VideoStartIOS/DISTRIBUTION_README.md

 3. **Missing DLLs:** Install Visual C++ Redistributable for Visual Studio 2015-2022.
 4. **Permissions:** Run as Administrator if needed.

+### Audio Issues (FIXED!)
+1. **Audio not playing**: This has been fixed in the latest build with proper PyInstaller path resolution
+2. **Audio quality**: The executable includes high-quality prerecorded WAV files
+3. **Audio timing**: Start sequence audio is perfectly synchronized with visual cues

 ### Camera Issues
 1. Ensure camera is connected and not used by other applications
 2. Check Windows camera privacy settings